rstudio/concept-maps/README.md

 -   **Why not use [Graphviz](https://graphviz.org/),
     [DiagrammeR](https://rich-iannone.github.io/DiagrammeR/),
     or some other tool that compiles text into diagrams?**
-    1. They have a much steeper learning curve, which means fewer people will be able to contribute.
+    1. As the graphviz-generated files show, it's hard to get their automatic layout algorithms to do as good a job as a person can do.
-    2. It's hard to get their automatic layout algorithms to do as good a job as a person can do.
+    2. They have a much steeper learning curve, which means fewer people will be able to contribute.
     3. They don't actually make version control easier (reading and understanding the textual description of a diagram is as hard as viewing two diagrams side by side).